citp/privacy-policy-historical/i/im/ims/imshealth.com.md

 **Cookies**

 To enhance your experience with our site, we may use “cookies.”
 Cookies are text files that may be stored in your computer's browser (i.e. in memory for the duration of the active session) or on the user's hard drive by the software we use on our network of sites to store your preferences and perform other administrative functions.
 We use cookies to understand site usage and to improve the user experience, create personalized offerings, and improve the content and offerings on our network of sites.
-Some of our software vendors use cookies for purposes that may be different from those stated in our Privacy Statement, and our Privacy Statement does not cover our software vendors' collection and use of your information by way of cookies in connection with our network of Websites.
-For more information on the use of cookies on our network of Websites, please e-mail us at [webmaster@imshealth.com](http://www.imshealth.com/portal/site/imshealth/menuitem.18c196991f79283fddc0ddc01ad8c22a/?vgnextoid=48b5e590cb4dc310VgnVCM100000a48d2ca2RCRD&vgnextchannel=48b5e590cb4dc310VgnVCM100000a48d2ca2RCRD&vgnextfmt=default#), identify the application, product or service you wish to know more about, and a link to that software vendor's privacy notice will be provided.
+Some of our software vendors use cookies for purposes that may be different from those stated in our Privacy Statement, and our Privacy Statement does not cover our software vendors' collection and use of your information by way of cookies in connection with our network of websites.
+For more information on the use of cookies on our network of websites, please e-mail us at [webmaster@imshealth.com](http://www.imshealth.com/portal/site/imshealth/menuitem.18c196991f79283fddc0ddc01ad8c22a/?vgnextoid=48b5e590cb4dc310VgnVCM100000a48d2ca2RCRD&vgnextchannel=48b5e590cb4dc310VgnVCM100000a48d2ca2RCRD&vgnextfmt=default#), identify the application, product or service you wish to know more about, and a link to that software vendor's privacy notice will be provided.

 **Links**

-Our network of sites contain links to other Web sites whose information practices may be different from ours.
-Visitors should consult the other sites' privacy notices as we have no control over information that is submitted to, or collected by, these third parties, and our Privacy Statement does not cover activities occurring at other Web sites.
+Our network of sites contain links to other websites whose information practices may be different from ours.
+Visitors should consult the other sites' privacy notices as we have no control over information that is submitted to, or collected by, these third parties, and our Privacy Statement does not cover activities occurring at other websites.

 **Security**